Field marshal (Australia): Baton

-Duke of Edinburgh, 1954
+Prince Philip, Duke of Edinburgh, 1954

-Most recently, the Australian field marshal was HRH Prince Philip, Duke of Edinburgh, who was promoted to the rank of field marshal in the Australian Army on 1 April 1954—over a year after he attained that rank in the British Army on 15 January 1953.
+Most recently, the Australian field marshal that was not the sovereign was the father of the current sovereign, Prince Philip, Duke of Edinburgh, who was promoted to the rank of field marshal in the Australian Army on 1 April 1954—over a year after he attained that rank in the British Army on 15 January 1953.
+(He did not, in fact, become a British prince until 1957.)
 However, as consort of Queen Elizabeth II, Philip's rank was purely ceremonial—he had no command or control role in the Australian Defence Force (ADF), and was not part of the ADF's operational structure.

 He first paraded in Australia in field marshal's uniform, complete with baton, in Canberra on 17 February 1954 when he and the Queen attended a meeting of 4,000 Australian ex-servicemen in front of (Old) Parliament House.
 At the base of the memorial statue of King George V, the royal couple were greeted by presidents of ex-service organisations, after which they talked to 100 disabled men and proceeded to slowly drive through the ranks.
 Later the same day, the prince wore the uniform when he attended the presentation of new colours ceremony at the Royal Military College Duntroon, conducted by the Queen.
 During the proceedings, described in contemporary accounts as "poignant" and "spectacular", the new colours replaced those presented to the Royal Military College on the same parade ground by her late father King George VI in 1927 (then the Duke of York).

+King Charles III, 2024

+King Charles III was appointed field marshal of the Australian Army (as well as marshal of the Royal Australian Air Force and admiral of the fleet of the Royal Australian Navy) on 19 October 2024 during his first visit to Australia as sovereign.

 Current protocol

-Only the Governor-General of Australia, as Commander-in-Chief of the Australian Defence Force, and by convention on the recommendation of the Prime Minister of Australia, can appoint officers to the rank of field marshal.
+Only the Governor-General of Australia, as Commander-in-Chief of the Australian Defence Force, and by convention on the recommendation of the prime minister of Australia, can appoint officers to the rank of field marshal.
 The badge of rank is St. Edward's Crown mounted above two crossed batons that are circled by a wreath of oak leaves.

-Since the death of the Duke of Edinburgh on 9 April 2021, the most senior rank held in the Australian Army is General, which is held by the Chief of the Defence Force (when filled by an Army Officer).
-The most senior appointment within the nominal Army organisation (excluding Chief of the Defence Force) is the Chief of Army at the rank of Lieutenant General.
-Other three-star positions potentially available to Australian Army Officers are Vice Chief of the Defence Force (VCDF), Chief of Joint Operations (CJOPS), and Chief of Joint Capabilities (CJC).
+Other than the King, the most senior rank held in the Australian Army is general, which is held by the Chief of the Defence Force (when filled by an Army officer).
+The most senior appointment within the nominal Army organisation (excluding Chief of the Defence Force) is the Chief of Army at the rank of lieutenant general.
+Other three-star positions potentially available to Australian Army officers are Vice Chief of the Defence Force (VCDF), Chief of Joint Operations (CJOPS), Chief of Joint Capabilities (CJC) and Chief of Personnel (CP).